BenetManzanaresSalor/CLEANUP_Evaluation/README.md

 # Run evaluation
 results = tae.evaluate(anonymizations, metrics, results_file_path)

-# NOTE: The TAE instance can be reused for evaluating the corpus using other anonymizations, metrics and/or results filepath path
+# NOTE: The TAE instance can be reused for evaluating the corpus using other anonymizations, metrics and/or results filepath #TODO: file_path->filepath and the same for folder
 ```
 This assumes that you have TAE ready to import.
 That is trivial if you have install it [from PyPi](#from-pypi), but requires you to have the [tae](tae) package folder within your project workspace if you have install it [from source](#from-source).
 That is why we recommend to install it [from PyPi](#from-pypi) for usage from code.